awsdocs/amazon-ec2-user-guide-windows/doc_source/apply_ri.md

 # How Reserved Instances are applied<a name="apply_ri"></a>

-Reserved Instances are not physical instances, but rather a billing discount that is applied to the running On\-Demand Instances in your account\.
-The On\-Demand Instances must match certain specifications of the Reserved Instances in order to benefit from the billing discount\.

-If you purchase a Reserved Instance and you already have a running On\-Demand Instance that matches the specifications of the Reserved Instance, the billing discount is applied immediately and automatically\.
+If you purchase a Reserved Instance and you already have a running instance that matches the specifications of the Reserved Instance, the billing benefit is immediately applied\.
 You do not have to restart your instances\.
-If you do not have an eligible running On\-Demand Instance, launch an On\-Demand Instance with the same specifications as your Reserved Instance\.
+If you do not have an eligible running instance, launch an instance and ensure that you match the same criteria that you specified for your Reserved Instance\.
 For more information, see [Use your Reserved Instances](using-reserved-instances.md)\.

-The offering class \(Standard or Convertible\) of the Reserved Instance does not affect how the billing discount is applied\.
+Reserved Instances apply to usage in the same manner, irrespective of the offering class \(Standard or Convertible\), and are automatically applied to running On\-Demand Instances with matching attributes\.

 ## How zonal Reserved Instances are applied<a name="apply-zonal-ri"></a>